idaholab/moose/framework/doc/content/syntax/Constraints/index.md

 General meshes in 3D—especially meshes with triangular face elements on the mortar interface—require additional care to ensure convergence.
 Triangular elements on the mortar interface typically exhibit the infamous (and well documented) 'locking' phenomenon; resulting in singular systems that require stabilization or other special treatment.

-The above *primal* convergence rates were realized on tetrahedral and mixed meshes using a stabilization with `delta = 0.1` for the `EqualValueConstraint`, under the additional assumption that meshes (both generated and unstructured) are re-generated for each experiment.
+The above *primal* convergence rates were realized on tetrahedral and mixed meshes using a stabilization with `delta = 0.1` for the `EqualValueConstraint`, with the additional caveat that meshes (both generated and unstructured) are re-generated for each experiment.
 Uniform refinement of tetrahedral meshes were typically observed to result in *divergence* of the Lagrange multiplier and degradation of primal convergence rates.
 Adaptive refinement of meshes with triangular faces on the mortar interface has not been thoroughly studied in MOOSE and should be approached with caution.

 Based on these observations the following recommendations are provided for using *3D* mortar in MOOSE:

 1. When possible, discretize the secondary side of the mortar interface with QUAD elements (i.e. use HEX elements or carefully oriented PRISM and PYRAMID elements for volume discretization).
-2. When TRI elements are present on the mortar interface, verify the wellposedness of the problem and use stabilization if necessary.
+2. When TRI elements are present on the mortar interface, verify that the problem is well conditioned of the problem and use stabilization if necessary.
-3. Avoid uniformly refining mesh, instead regenerate meshes when a refined mesh is needed.
+3. Avoid uniformly refining meshes, instead regenerate meshes when a refined mesh is needed.

 ### Parameters